 Work with an Experienced Miami Explosion Injury Attorney You Can Trust

 If you or a family member was injured in an explosion, contact an experienced Miami explosion injury lawyer today.
 Injury lawyer Prosper Shaked has a wealth of experience in complex injury claims, and he is dedicated to fighting for victims of workplace injuries.
-To schedule a free case evaluation to discuss your legal situation, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free case evaluation to discuss your legal situation, contact Prosper Shaked at (305) 694-2676.